 10. Fairy Bread

-A kid could make fairy bread, and that’s probably the point.
+A child could make fairy bread, and that’s probably the point.
 This sugary treat most often shows up at children’s birthday parties, which is why even grown Australians have fond feelings towards it.
 We could link to a recipe, but we don’t really need to.
-Here’s what you do:
+Here’s

 Take some white bread, butter it, and cover it with round, 100’s and 1000’s (sugar sprinkles).
 You’re done!
 Enjoy.